Creating stronger environments for the communities in Slough and Buckinghamshire.

 Slough Borough Council (Lead Local Flood Authority), Buckinghamshire Council (Lead Local Flood Authority), Environment Agency: Berkshire and Buckinghamshire and Kennet, South Chilterns and Lower Thames, Thames Water Utilities Limited, The Wildfowl and Wetlands Trust (WWT), Atkins (Slough Borough Council’s consultants), Thames21, National Flood Forum (NFF), SSE Mayflower (Smart City Platform)

 Our project places the community at its heart to deliver surface water flood resilience.
-We will use a 'sponge' catchment method to support communities and reduce the impacts of flooding.
+We are using a 'sponge' catchment method to support and enable communities and reduce the impacts of flooding.
 We will do this by concentrating flood measures in two catchment areas and monitoring their progress.

 What is a sponge catchment?